pruetsapon/accounting/README.txt

 Accounting Web
+=====================================
-Detail : Accounting Web is a web appliction.
+Detail: Accounting Web is a web appliction.
 Use to manage your accounting.
-Status : Developing
+Status: Developing

-Prerequisites:
-- Firebase

-=====================================
 Implement Accounting Web
 =====================================
 Firebase:
 - accounting application require a Firebase database to store it's data.
 Make sure to update the file "config.json" file.
 - go to firebase console https://console.firebase.google.com and create project, database.